flux-framework/flux-core/doc/man1/flux.rst

 SUB-COMMAND ENVIRONMENT
 =======================

-flux(1) uses compiled-in install paths and its environment to construct the environment for sub-commands.
+:program:`flux` uses compiled-in install paths and its environment to construct the environment for sub-commands.

 Sub-command search path